arduino/docs-content/content/hardware/02.hero/boards/giga/datasheet/datasheet.md

 ## Onboard Memories

-The Arduino GIGA R1 WiFi supplements the 2 MB Flash and 1 MB SRAM on the STM32H747 (U1) with 16 MB of NOR Flash with the MX25L12833FZ2I (U2) as well as 8MB of SDRAM with the AS4C4M16SA (U3).
+The GIGA R1 WiFi supplements the 2 MB Flash and 1 MB SRAM on the STM32H747 (U1) with 16 MB of NOR Flash with the MX25L12833FZ2I (U2) as well as 8MB of SDRAM with the AS4C4M16SA (U3).
 U2 connects over a Quad-SPI interface to the U1.
 U3 operates at a frequency of 166 MHz.

 ## USB Connector